meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

 For example with login, we would define test cases to ensure the function works appropriately when right credentials were entered as well as when the wrong credentials were entered.

 ## Explain the use of assertions and checkpoints

+Assertions and checkpoints are used to verify at specific points of the test cases that the functionality is working as intended.

+For example, for the test cases with the Indigo's cart, we asserted the number of items in the cart shown on the site with the number of items that we actually added.
+Likewise, we assert the label "Empty Cart" when we have removed all of the items to ensure that the cart is working as expected.

 ## Testing functionalities with different test data